tim-js/revojs.ro/src/blog/2019-07-30-conference-content-accessibility/index.md

 - vulgar language;
 - anything else that could be considered offensive.

-You should display a warning such as:
+You should display and say that:

 > This presentation contains strong language.